Our rustic wedding venue near St. Louis offers:

 - wheel chair accessibility and parking

-- caterer's prep area including an industrial sink and refrigerator
+- caterer's prep area including an commercial sink and refrigerator

 - rustic items to borrow such as round cedar planks for centerpieces